Crime Scene Investigator Education Requirements and Career Info

 - Recently Updated

-A crime scene analyst (CSA), more widely known as a crime scene investigator, is one of the first to arrive at a crime...
+A crime scene analyst (CSA), also known as a crime scene investigator or forensic science technician, is one of the first to...

 - Criminal Investigator Certification: Options and Requirements